 Location: 8 km outside Yangshuo County, Guilin City, Guangxi Zhuang Autonomous Region

-In the Moon Hill, there is a natural arch penetrating the hill from north to south.
-The arch is actually a wide and semicircular hole, formed by the remnant of a karst limestone cave.
-The arch is about 50 meters (164 feet) high, 50 meters (164 feet) wide, and 5 meters thick (16 feet), hanging on the almost top of the 230 meters high hill.
+In Moon Hill, there is a natural arch penetrating the hill from north to south.
+The arch is actually a wide semicircular hole, formed from the remnant of a karst limestone cave.
+The arch is about 50 meters (164 feet) high, 50 meters (164 feet) wide, and 5 meters deep (16 feet), hanging almost on the top of the 230 meters (755 feet ) high hill.

 The arch resembles a bright moon, thus the hill is named Moon Hill.
-Seeing from different directions, you can enjoy the "moon" in different shapes, from a new moon to an old moon and then to a full moon.
-On a nice day, the blue sky, snow-white clouds and picturesque rural landscapes make a wonderful background against the "moon".
-In clear evenings with the Moon, you can even possibly see the real Moon through the arch of the hill.
+Seen from different directions, the "moon" can be enjoyed in different shapes, from a new moon to an old moon and then to a full moon.
+On a nice day, the blue sky, snow-white clouds and picturesque rural landscape make a wonderful background against the "moon".
+On clear evenings at the Moon, you can even possibly see the real Moon through the arch of the hill.